rfl-urbaniak/LegalProbabilismBNs/index.md

 The *Legal Probabilism* entry in the Stanford Encyclopedia of Philosophy by [Marcello Di Bello](https://www.marcellodibello.com/) and yours truly) includes a section on Bayesian Networks.
 Here, we provide more details and source code in R for those examples.

+The folder containing  $\textsf{R}$ files containing bare code for the BNs is available HERE.

 **Contents**
 * TOC